Qasr al-Yahud: 19th and 20th century

 The west side of the traditional baptism site became again a target for mass pilgrimage toward the end of the 19th and beginning of the 20th century.
 Later in the 20th century, a large number of churches and monasteries were built between the old Greek Orthodox Monastery of St John the Baptist and the river, an area that became known as the "Land of the Monasteries".
 It comprised Catholic (Franciscan), Greek, Ethiopian Orthodox, Syriac, Russian, Romanian, and Coptic churches.

 After 1967

 The site was closed in 1967 during the Six-Day War.
 The restoration project was approved before the 2000 millennium celebrations but was delayed due to the Second Intifada and flooding in the region in 2003.
 In 2000, Pope John Paul II held a private worship at the site.

 After 2011

 The modern site reopened in 2011.
 Qasr al-Yahud is administered by the Israeli Civil Administration and the Israeli Ministry of Tourism.
-In 2019, the area near the site was demined by the NGO Halo Trust.
+In 2019, the area near the site was demined by the HALO Trust.